Are you curious about a whole-food, plant-based (WFPB) diet? The T. Colin Campbell Center for Nutrition Studies is here to help you get started.

 chicken, duck, ostrich, quail

-Added and Hydrogenated Fats
+Added Fats

-margarine, oils (including olive oil and coconut oil)
+margarine, oils (including olive and coconut)

 Refined Sugar